Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 - Adult Men and Women 18 and older.

 Lessons are taught in the music room at my home in West Hartford, Connecticut, in your home (if you have a keyboard), or online via Skype or Facetime.

 A GREAT GIFT for a loved one or friend,

-Contact me if you want to learn to sing, sing better, start piano lessons, or or get better grades in music classes!
+Contact TakeLessons if you want to learn to sing, sing better, start piano lessons from me, or or get better grades in music classes!